-The Multi-Stage Query Engine is a preview feature available starting in Imply 2022.06.
+SQL-based ingestion using the multi-stage query task engine is a preview feature available starting in Imply Enterprise and Imply Hybrid 2022.06.
+It is not available in Polaris yet.
 Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
 All functionality documented on this page is subject to change or removal in future releases.
 Preview features are provided "as is" and are not subject to Imply SLAs.

 Apache Druid supports SQL-based ingestion using the bundled